 The Group's principal financial liabilities comprise of trade payables, dividends payable, payable to contractors, retentions payable, other payables and loans and borrowings.
-The main purpose of these financial liabilities is to raise finance for the Group's operations.
-The Group has various financial assets comprise trade receivables, credit card receivables, deposits, rent receivables, amounts due from related parties, other receivables, financial assets at fair value through other comprehensive income and cash and bank balances, which arise directly from its operations.
+The main purpose of these financial liabilities is to raise finance for the Group's operations and to manage the operations of the Group in general.
+The Group has various financial assets comprise trade receivables, credit card receivables, deposits, rent receivables, amounts due from related parties, other receivables, financial assets at fair value through other comprehensive income and cash and bank balances, which arise directly from its operations or its investing activities.
 The main risks arising from the Group's financial instruments are market risk, credit risk and liquidity risk.
 Management reviews and agrees policies for managing each of these risks which are summarised below: